This article was last edited over 3 years ago. Information here may no longer be accurate. Please proceed with caution, and feel free to contact me.

 I buy almost everything on Amazon, and I rely on Amazon reviews to inform my purchasing.
 In my quest to find a USB WiFi device for Linux that “just works”, I often found reviews like these.

-Another review says the same device has an
+Another review says the same product has an

 What is happening?
 How are we seeing the same model of a USB WiFi network device reportedly having multiple supported chipsets?